mohireza/datastructures/README.md

 # datastructures
-A collection of basic data-structure implementations in Java.
+A collection of data-structure implementations in Java, done as part of [Mosh's course on the topic](https://codewithmosh.com/p/data-structures-algorithms-part1).